Cristina Stenbeck: Early life

-Stenbeck was born in New York City as the eldest daughter of Jan Stenbeck (1942-2002), a Swedish industrialist and entrepreneur, and her American mother, Merrill McLeod.
+Stenbeck was born in New York City as the eldest daughter of Jan Stenbeck (1942-2002), a Swedish industrialist and entrepreneur, and her American mother, Merrill MacLeod Stenbeck.
 Her parents had three other children, Hugo, Sophie and Max Stenbeck.
-Her father also had the son Felix Granander.
-Stenbeck is the granddaughter of Hugo Stenbeck (1890 – 1977), a Swedish industrialist and lawyer who was one of the co-founders of the family company, Investment AB Kinnevik.
+Stenbeck is the granddaughter of Hugo Stenbeck (1890 – 1977), a Swedish industrialist and lawyer who was one of the co-founders of the family company, Kinnevik AB.

-Stenbeck attended St. Andrew's School in Delaware (where she later served as a trustee), and graduated from Georgetown University in Washington, D.C. with a Bachelor of Science in 2000 at age 22.
+Stenbeck attended St. Andrew's School in Delaware (where she later served as a trustee), and graduated from Georgetown University in Washington, D.C., with a Bachelor of Science in 2000 at age 22.

 Career

-Stenbeck's business career began in 1997 after she joined the board of Invik & Co, a finance-based subsidiary of Kinnevik at the time.
-Stenbeck assumed leadership of the group in 2003 when she became the vice chairman of Investment AB Kinnevik, later becoming chairman in 2007.
+Stenbeck's business career began in 1997 after she joined the board of Invik & Co, a financial services company supporting the insurance, fund management and banking industry.
+Stenbeck became the vice chairman of Kinnevik AB in 2003, later becoming chairman in 2007.
 In 2016 she stepped down as chairman of Kinnevik to concentrate on her investor role.

-For the next decade after 2003, Stenbeck made successful changes at Kinnevik, consolidating the ownership of the group, whilst simplifying the corporate structure.
+For the next decade after 2003, Stenbeck made successful changes at Kinnevik AB, consolidating the ownership of the group, whilst simplifying the corporate structure.
 She also divested peripheral businesses in order to reduce leverage and increase transparency of the company.

 Her leadership has also seen the group's global network expand; the Kinnevik Group now operate in more than 80 countries in the communication, entertainment, media and e-commerce sectors, with well-known brands like Tigo, Tele2, Viasat, and Zalando forming part of the firm's reach.

+Tigo, Viasat and Zalando have since spun out of Kinnevik AB and are now independent of Kinnevik AB.

-In early 2014, she was appointed chairman of the board at the online fashion retail website Zalando.
+In early 2014, she was appointed chairman of the board at the online fashion retail platform Zalando.
 She also joined the board of Spotify.
+She served as the Chairperson on the Board of Zalando (2019-2023) and as a non-executive director on the Board of Spotify for 6 years (2017-2023).